s-diniro/ioti-shields/QueryableSimpleShield/README.md

 # Queryable shield for single source

-This shield is using simple Json queries for the events coming from a single data source.
+The queryable simple shield, also known as the queryable shield for single source, uses simple JSON queries for the events that come from a single data source.
-The json queries are based on [JsonPath](https://github.com/json-path/JsonPath).
+The JSON queries are based on [JSONPath](https://github.com/json-path/JsonPath).
-The json queries are simple to learn since they use the same structure as XPath expressions.
+The JSON queries are simple to learn as they use the same structure as XPath expressions.
-To test your json queries, you can use this [website](http://jsonpath.herokuapp.com/).
+To test your JSON queries, you can use the [JSONPath Evaluator website](http://jsonpath.herokuapp.com/).
-You could simply put the event data coming from the sensor in a json format and run the json queries against it.
+You can put the event data coming from the sensor in a JSON format and run the JSON queries against it.

-## How shield works
+## How the shield works

-The shield has two IBM streams operators as explained below:
+The shield has the following IBM streams operators:

-1. A [Filter operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Filter.html) at the beginning of the shield which filter events based on an entry conditions.
+1. A [Filter operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Filter.html) at the beginning of the shield which filter events that are based on an entry conditions.
-2. A [Functor operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Functor.html) that generate hazards based on shield conditions.
+2. A [Functor operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Functor.html) that generate hazards that are based on shield conditions.

-Both operators uses json queries as an input which is executed using a helper java function [executeJsonQuery(message, query)](./impl/java/src/com/ibm/iot4i/examples/ExecuteJsonQueryImpl.java).
+Both operators use JSON queries as an input which is executed by using a helper Java function [executeJsonQuery(message, query)](./impl/java/src/com/ibm/iot4i/examples/ExecuteJsonQueryImpl.java).

 ![Queryable Simple Shield](./images/queryable-simple-shield.png)

-## Using shield
+## Using the shield

 This shield expects the following parameters:

-- **entryConditionJsonQueries** : the json queries used to provide an entry condition to filter events that doesn't belong to this shield.
+- **entryConditionJsonQueries** : The JSON queries that provide an entry condition to filter events that do not belong to this shield.
-- **shieldJsonQueries** : the json queries used to provide the main shield logic
+- **shieldJsonQueries** : The JSON queries that provide the main shield logic.
-- **hazardTimeInterval** : the minimum time between hazards (in seconds)
+- **hazardTimeInterval** : The minimum time between hazards in seconds.
-- **hazardNeedsStateReset** : if `true`, only generate new hazard if state changed
+- **hazardNeedsStateReset** : If `true`, generates a new hazard only if the state changes.
-- **eventTimePath** : required for `hazardTimeInterval`, the jsonPath to the event's timestamp
+- **eventTimePath** : The JSONPath to the event's timestamp.
+Required for `hazardTimeInterval`.
-- **actionParams** : the params needed by the external action, example is shown below:
+- **actionParams** : The parameters that are needed by the external action as shown in the example below:

 ```json
 {